• cs702 a year ago

 The distinction matters for individual health decisions, and for comparing different interventions, where you can extend someone's life at the cost of their quality of life.

-• melling 4 hours ago
+• melling a year ago

 Yes, someone always says this.
 Health span is the term.
 Maybe we can all use the term and skip this discussion